ninode/wireless/apps/power_save_mode_example/readme.md

 family: SAMD21
 family: SAME54
-function: Serial Bridge
+function: Power Save Mode
 ---

 # Serial Bridge

-This example compiles the serial bridge application which is used to communicate to WINC devices from PC.
+This example compiles the Power Save Mode application which is used to demonstrate WINC's low power mode.

 ## Description

-Serial bridge application acts as a bridge between PC and WINC devices.
-For example firmware update project use serial bridge application to load the firmware to WINC device via serial bridge application located in host MCU.
+In this demonstration, the WINC’s power save feature is demonstrated.
+The Power save mode is demonstrated depending on the value configured in example_conf.h - WDRV_WINC_PS_MODE_OFF, WDRV_WINC_PS_MODE_AUTO_LOW_POWER and WDRV_WINC_PS_MODE_MANUAL.

 ## Downloading and building the application

 To download or clone this application from Github, go to the [top level of the repository](https://github.com/Microchip-MPLAB-Harmony/wireless)

-Path of the application within the repository is **apps/serial_bridge/firmware** .
+Path of the application within the repository is **apps/power_save_mode_example/firmware** .

 To build the application, refer to the following table and open the project using its IDE.